Themiscodes/CTF-Challenge-2022/README.md

 - Downloading and following the instructions on how to set it up, we made the necessary changes on our system and installed the required libraries.
 When we tried to run make, although the compilation was successful, a warning appeared for the command `printf(auth_username);`, which made it vulnerable to a string format attack.

 - Also, examining the code on the function `check_auth()` we saw that this can happen by keeping the password null.
-As is described in: https://ctf101.org/binary-exploitation/what-is-a-format-string-vulnerability in order to take advantage of this vulnerability, we only had to enter in the username as many `%x` as the number of stack values ​​that we want to be popped from the stack and by adding `%s` to the end, the result would be displayed as a string.
+As is described in: https://ctf101.org/binary-exploitation/what-is-a-format-string-vulnerability in order to take advantage of this vulnerability, we only had to enter in the username as many `%x` as the number of stack values that we want to be popped from the stack and by adding `%s` to the end, the result would be displayed as a string.
 So after attempting various combinations we succeeded and with `%x%x%x%x%x%x%s` we got the admin password: `0fba1b57781369f0dcfb5b55e61764fd`.

 - This appeared in the web developer tools in the authenticate header, as we had also seen in the pico code.
 Since we knew that the code was hashed in md5, we reversed it online and found a string that matched: `hammertime`.
 By using this as a password we succesfully connected and got the answer to the third question and the third flag: